 Microscopy techniques for optical characterization of devices

 Some techniques that allow for the optical characterization of devices involve the use of microscopes.
 There are several types of microscopes, which can be classified according to the way in which the light reaches the sample.
 Consequently, some microscopes will operate using wide-field radiation, whereas others will scan the surface of the sample by means of a directed beam of light (i.e. light sheet microscopy).
 Additionally, other configurations include the use of scanning probes microscopy to analyse the surface of interest (i.e. Atomic Force microscopy or Scanning Tunnelling Microscopy).
 In the characterization of devices with microscopes, after the irradiated beam passes through the sample, the absorbed or emitted light is collected by the detection system of the microscope and optical images are generated.

 NSOM technique for optical characterization

-One emerging field which comprises an interesting scanning probe configuration is the NSOM or Near-Field Scanning Optical Microscopy technique, which is also referred to as SNOM or Scanning Near-Optical field microscopy.
-It consists of a method which tries to overcome the Abbe diffraction limit by means of using a nanoscale fibre probe to confine the light in a small area allowing for topographic and optical imaging at the subwavelength scale.
+One emerging field that comprises an interesting scanning probe configuration is the NSOM or Near-Field Scanning Optical Microscopy technique, which is also referred to as SNOM or Scanning Near-Optical Field Microscopy.
+It consists of a method that tries to overcome the Abbe diffraction limit by means of using a nanoscale fibre probe to confine the light in a small area allowing for topographic and optical imaging at the subwavelength scale.
 For this reason, NSOM has been shown to be a useful technique not only for biological purposes but also for the characterization of different materials like semiconductors .